-- Something similar to this happened in a 30 Rock episode in which Jack Donaghy was put in a sketch.
+- Something similar to this happened in an episode in which Jack Donaghy was put in a sketch.
 In rehearsal, he read Josh's line after walking on stage, even though that line was "What's up, Mr. Donaghy?"

 - Also used in the Christmas Episode where they are putting on a last-minute live special.
 Tracy reads "cross to piano" aloud while introducing Jenna.